Kartikgc9/Portfolio_kartik/README.md

 # Portfolio Web Application

 This is a portfolio web application built using HTML and CSS.
-It showcases your work, skills, and provides a way for potential clients or employers to learn more about you and your projects.
+It showcases your work, skills, and provides a way for potential clients or employers to learn more about you and your projects. <a href="https://harshkashyapportfolio.netlify.app/">View the website</a>

 ## Features